hk-mars/mona-lisp/hacks/numbers/readme.md

 logorc1         1       1       0       1       or complement of integer1 with integer2
 logorc2         1       0       1       1       or integer1 with complement of integer2

+### random number &optional state

+It accepts a positive number n and returns a number of the same kind between zero (inclusive) and n (exclusive).

+### *random-state*
+This variable holds a data structure, an object of type random-state.

+### make-random-state &optional state
+This function returns a new object of type random-state, suitable for use as the value of the variable *random-state*.

+a new state object is returned that has been "randomly" initialized by some means (such as by a time-of-day clock).

 ## Macro

 ### incf place [delta]